tmtsoftware/esw-ts/docs/src/main/clients/location/location-service.md

 : @@snip [Location-Service](../../../../../example/src/documentation/location/locationExample.ts) { #unregister }

 ### resolve
-This API takes a type of Connection along with the timeout value(within) and the timeout unit(TimeUnit) as arguments to resolve connection and it returns the option of location.
+This API takes a type of Connection along with the timeout value(within), and the timeout unit(TimeUnit) as arguments to resolve connection, and it returns the Option of location.

 The following example shows resolve API can be called: